-The New Year is ripe with fundraising opportunities for your nonprofit, and like the incredible fundraising animal you are, you're so on top of them.
+Unearthing fundraising opportunities for your nonprofit is a year-round activity, and like the incredible fundraising animal you are, you're so on top of them.
 But maybe you’re wondering what else you could do to make your nonprofit fundraising campaigns a smashing success?
 We’ve gotcha covered with tips to take your fundraising campaigns to the next level, year-round.

 By now, you probably know that social media is an excellent tool for nonprofit fundraising and communications.
 It can help your organization spread its message, get in front of new audiences, retarget existing audiences, and so much more.